 Michael E. Halkos, MD, MSc

 As an accomplished researcher, Dr. Halkos is considered one of the world's leading experts in robotic cardiac surgery, and has published extensively on robotic approaches to mitral valve surgery, mitral valve repair, coronary artery bypass grafting, and hybrid coronary revascularization.
-He was the Department of Surgery's first faculty member to receive an NHLBI K-23 Award, received his Master's Degree in Clinical Research in 2012, and currently serves as principal investigator for multiple industry- and NIH-sponsored trials.
+He was the Department of Surgery's first faculty member to receive an NHLBI K-23 Award, received his Master's Degree in Clinical Research in 2012, and currently serves as principal investigator for multiple industry and NIH-sponsored trials.
+Dr. Halkos has published over 200 articles in peer-reviewed journals and given over 200 invited lectures and abstract presentations at international and national meetings.